divyayaya/pui-homework/final-project/README.md

 - **Motivation**: Mainstream news coverage is often agenda-based and sides with one side of the story.
 By enabling users to undertake the role of journalists, crowdsourced news can reflect the true sentiment of users across different geographies and backgrounds.
 This will help uncover "hidden" details and make users more aware of their surroundings.
 - **Interactivity and Engagement**: By leveraging Twitter API and Reddit API, public opinion and sentiment can be gauged.
 Data can be visualized using interactive dashboards that enable real-time news monitoring.
 News accuracy can be displayed for each contributed article by verifying across multiple sources.
-- **Accessibility**: Using alt text for visualizations, using libraries such as Chart.js which offers inbuilt accessibility support for interactive charts, using semantic HTML and testing for screenreader compatibility.
+- **Accessibility**: Using alt text for visualizations, using libraries such as Chart.js which offers inbuilt accessibility support for interactive charts, using semantic HTML and testing for screen reader compatibility.
 - **Information to Include**: News source, relevant topics, related articles, trend charts, accuracy score

 ---